danielriley06/apartmenthunter/README.md

 $ apartmenthunter
 ```

 The CLI will walk you through it's usage.
 First you must select a specific area in or around the city, or select all areas.
 Then enter the requested parameters to narrow down your search.
+The results will be displayed, which you will have the option to export to CSV.

 ## Development